-A photo of little-known actress Evelyn Laye hangs in the Piccadilly Theatre offices.
-Why?
-As well as being the star of the first ever production at the Piccadilly, She is rumoured to haunt the theatre as a poltergeist, and when her photo was taken down in the past, the poltergeist allegedly became violent, throwing objects and slamming doors.
+As well as being the star of the first ever production at the Piccadilly, Evelyn Lane is rumoured to haunt the theatre as a poltergeist, and when her photo was taken down in the past, the poltergeist allegedly became violent, throwing objects and slamming doors.
 Looks like she found a way to be remembered beyond the grave!